 - The term Running head: should no longer be prefixed to the running head on the title page.
 Now, only the actual title and a page number (typically 1) should be used.

 - Heading fonts sizes for levels 3 through 5 have been changed to make them easier to read.

-APA style 6th edition requires the Times New Roman font in 12pt size, which is a relatively small serif font that can be hard to read.
-But font lovers rejoice! — The 7th edition adds Calibri size 11pt, Arial 11pt, Lucida Sans Unicode 10pt, and Georgia 11pt as allowed fonts.💡 A serif font is one with extra strokes or curly lines added to each letter.
-A sans-serif font is a simpler font without these extra strokes, and is easier to read.
-The font this page is written in is a sans-serif font.
+- APA style 6th edition requires the Times New Roman font in 12pt size, which is a relatively small serif font that can be hard to read.
+But font lovers rejoice! -- The 7th edition adds Calibri size 11pt, Arial 11pt, Lucida Sans Unicode 10pt, and Georgia 11pt as allowed fonts.💡 A serif font is one with extra strokes or curly lines added to each letter.
+A sans-serif font is a simpler font without these extra strokes.
+The font on this page is a sans-serif font, while Times New Roman is a serif font.

 - Guidelines are being added to use bias-free language when referring to people or entities.
 This means using the word “they” or “their” instead of gender pronouns like “he”, “she”, “his” and “her”.